m-Py/k-plus-anticlustering/README.md

   for anticlustering: A bicriterion approach
   + Steinley, D. (2006).
 K-means clustering: A half-century synthesis.
   + Brusco and Steinley (2009).
 Cross validation issues in multiobjective clustering
+  + Brusco and Cradit (2005).
+Bicriterion methods for partitioning dissimilarity matrices
 - Word limit: "Papers should normally be no more than 5000 words"